NotYourRootUser/diploma-dev/week4/day5-shoppingList/README.md

 - innerHTML += — adds HTML dynamically
 - DOM selection — getElementById()

-by end of session you I a working shopping list app that:
+By end of the session I had a working shopping list app that:
 - adds items with quantity
 - displays them dynamically
 - deletes them with a ❌ icon